 - Potential conflicts of interest with members of the SESYNC Scientific Review Committee, External Advisory Board, Leadership Team, Researchers, or Fellows

-Main body (5 pages max including references)
+2. Main body (five pages max excluding references section)

 - Problem statement: Clear and concise description of the workshop topic, why it is important to advancing socio-environmental synthesis research, and its novelty or urgency.
 Even in a Workshop setting, a synthesis of existing data, knowledge, methods, etc. should emerge.

 - Please note: Projects that solely propose the development of a framework are considered less competitive.
 In addition, SESYNC discourages applications requesting support for literature reviews.
 That said, we will consider meta-analysis synthesis of concepts, theories, and knowledge within the literature.